 The following uses for magnesium are gathered from a number of sources as well as from anecdotal comments.
-I'd be delighted to receive corrections as well as additional referenced uses (please use the feedback mechanism to add uses).
+I would be delighted to receive corrections as well as additional referenced uses.

 - used in flares and pyrotechnics, including incendiary bombs.
 It was used in flash photography,